Lights (Ellie Goulding album): Background

 Goulding dropped out of a degree programme at the University of Kent after two years in order to pursue her musical career.
 She explained to BBC Wales, "I'd entered a university talent contest and was spotted by some people in the audience".
 She signed a record deal with Polydor Records in July 2009.
 However, Goulding opted to release lead single "Under the Sheets" on independent label Neon Gold Records so she would not feel under pressure.

 Goulding explained that the album consists of "songs that all started on a guitar over a period of about two years.
 A number of the songs vent romantic victories and failures."
 She revealed that the first song she ever wrote, "Wish I Stayed", is featured on the album.
 She met chief producer Starsmith after moving to Bromley, London, from her home in Hereford.
 In an interview, she explained, "Meeting Starsmith was a godsend.
 We're like brother and sister.
 We fight a lot but you can't get anywhere without creative tension."
 Goulding worked with producers Starsmith, Frankmusik, Fraser T. Smith, Richard Stannard and Ash Howes.
 The majority of the album was recorded in Starsmith's bedroom in Bromley.
-She told the Daily Star, "Though I write on guitar, I hear the entire sound of songs in my head.
-And Fin [Starsmith] is someone who understands."